Enstatite achondrite, ungrouped

 On an oxygen 3-isotope diagram, the O-isotopic composition of Shallowater is indistinguishable from that of the aubrites and the EL chondrites.
 Interestingly, the EH chondrites define a slightly steeper slope, an anomaly that may reflect parent body metamorphism (Newton, 2000).
 Since the REE abundances measured in plagioclase were too low to account for the bulk REE content of Shallowater, a better candidate for the REE carrier was sought.
 The discovery of trace amounts of oldhamite provided the answer; it was proposed that the weathering products of oldhamite were now the carriers of much of the bulk REE (Heavilon, 1989).

 Petrologic, mineralogic, and geochemical investigations relating to Shallowater have ruled out an igneous or impact-melt origin on the aubrite parent body, as well as an impact-melt origin on the EH or EL parent bodies, and it is presumed that it represents a fourth enstatite parent body.
-The Kr and Xe noble gas isotopic compositions are Q-like, and considered to be primordial due to the unbrecciated nature of the meteorite (Miura et al., 2006).
+The Kr and Xe noble gas isotopic compositions are Q-like (see the Yilmia page for further details about Q-gases), and are considered to be primordial due to the unbrecciated nature of the meteorite (Miura et al., 2006).
 The photo shown above is a 0.574 g specimen of Shallowater, which was sectioned from the 50.54 g partial slice shown below.

 Photo courtesy of the Macovich Collection